peterukk/ConvectiveIndices.jl/README.md

   kiss = 0 by default.

-  This routine uses a THETA-E formulation for all indices (similar to how CAPE is calculated by ECMWFs IFS model), thereby skipping explicit parcel computations.
-This results in different values (e.g. for CAPE, 30% larger) than classic computations, but in no worse correlation with observed convection [1].
+  This routine uses a THETA-E formulation for all indices (similarly to how CAPE is calculated in ECMWFs IFS model), thereby skipping explicit parcel computations.
+This results in different values (for CAPE, roughly 30% larger) than classic computations, but in no worse correlation with observed convection [1].

   TIP: Use parcel=1 and dp_mix=50 for a hybrid mixed-layer most-unstable parcel similar to the one used by ECMWF.
 The MLMU-Lifted Index was the best overall thunderstorm predictor in Europe in [1].